nqtronix/unittrace/README.md

 ### API

-To keep the documentation up-to-date with the least hassle, all configuration options, functions and their arguments are explained in a comment right infront of the declaration.
+To keep the documentation up-to-date with the least hassle, all configuration options, functions and their arguments are explained in a comment right in front of the declaration.
 See `unittrace.h` for more information.
 This section will be updated as soon as this project hits version 1.0.0.

 <br>